shuklabhay/stereo-sample-gan/README.md

 ### Diverse Kick Drums

-Kick Drum generation model trained on ~4000 curated kick drums.
+Kick drum generation model trained on ~4400 curated kick drums.

 - Less variation between each drum sample but also less noisy and closer to the "normal" kick drum sound
 - `model_save_name="StereoSampleGAN-CuratedKick`